puppetlabs/design-system/README.md

 To include the react-components scss bundle in your app place the following line at the top of your scss heirarchy:

 ```
-@import 'node_modules/@puppet/react-components/source/scss/library/ui';
+@import '~@puppet/react-components/source/scss/library/ui';
 ```

 ### Publicly available variables and helpers

 A set of common variables and mixins can be found in the [public scss directory](source/scss/library/public).
-You will automatically have access to them in your code:
+You will automatically have access to them in your code.
+Note: users of CSS Modules with sass-loader (`*.module.scss` files) may need to `@import '~@puppet/react-components/source/scss/library/public/index';` for access to the public variables.

 ```
 .my-class {